-How Does the Flickr Blog Integration Work?
+How does the Flickr-blog Integration Work?

-After you have configured a WordPress or Blogger blog and posted a picture, I encourage you to think about what must be happening underneath the hood to make the Flickr blogging interaction happen.
-Here are some specific issues to consider and questions to ask:
+After you have configured a WordPress or Blogger blog and posted a picture, I encourage you to think about what must be happening underneath the hood to make the Flickr-blogging interaction happen.
+Some specific things to note or questions to ask:

-- Note the contrast in the parameters needed for a WordPress blog and a Blogger blog.
-For the WordPress blog, you need to enter an API endpoint along with the user and password, whereas for Blogger, you don't enter those credentials but are redirected to Google for authorization.
-Here are some issues to consider: - What do you think is happening differently to account for the contrast in functionality? - Why do you not need to type in an API endpoint for Blogger? - Where do you send username/passwords for each case? - What are the advantages and disadvantages of each approach? - Note the wide variety of classes of blogs recognized by Flickr.
-You can try each type to study the parameters required to make each type of blog work. - Note that once you blog a picture in the Flickr interface, a list dynamically pops up via Ajax. - Study the types of templates available and how you can customize them via CSS and HTML.
+- \ Note the contrast in the parameters needed for a WordPress blog and a Blogger blog.
+For the WordPress blog you need to type in an API endpoint along with the user/password, whereas for Blogger, you don't type in those credentials, but are redirected to Google for authorization.
+Here are some issues to consider: - \ What do you think is happening differently to account for the contrast in functionality? - \ Why do you not need to type in an API endpoint for Blogger? - \ Where do you send username/passwords for each case? - \ What are the advantages and disadvantages of each approach? - \ Note the wide variety of classes of blogs recognized by Flickr.
+You can try each type to study the parameters required to make each class of blog work. - \ Note that once you blog a picture in the Flickr interface, a list dynamically pops up via Ajax. - \ Study the types of templates available and how you can customize them via CSS and HTML.

-After I describe web APIs in detail (for Flickr and for other web sites), I'll answer the questions I just posed in Chapter 7.
-There I explore in greater detail the use of blogging APIs.
-Still, without diving into technical details about the APIs, you can make several observations:
+After I describe web APIs in detail (for Flickr and for other websites), I'll answer the questions I just posed in Chapter 7.
+There I explore in greater detail is the use of blogging APIs: how they work in detail and some interoperability issues.
+Without diving into technical details about the APIs, we can still make several observations:

-- Once you have configured a blog for access by Flickr, the process for publishing a photo is the same regardless of the actual blog you use. - By contrast, Flickr is unable to smooth out the differences among weblogs to make the configuration process look identical.
-That means the protocols for connecting to WordPress and to Blogger probably differ. - Blogging protocol must address the important issue of authentication and authorization; the process in which you grant Flickr the power to post to your blog depends on the type of blog you use.
+- \ Once you have configured a blog for access by Flickr, the process for publishing a photo is the same regardless of the actual blog you use. - \ In contrast, Flickr is unable to smooth out the differences among weblogs to make the configuration process look identical.
+That means that the protocols for connecting to WordPress and to blogger.com probably differ. - \ Blogging protocol must address the important issue of authentication and authorization: the process in which you grant Flickr the power to post to your blog depends on the type of blog you use.